Purpose of study

 Our Maths lessons at Wootey Junior School

 The school aims to give all children a thorough understanding of number, geometry, measurement, statistics and algebra.
 A strong emphasis is placed on investigative and problem solving activities to achieve this.
 The curriculum is designed for children to master mathematical concepts through a process of developing fluency, problem solving and reasoning.
+The school is very conscious of the potential loss of learning caused by the pandemic.
+The school's curriculum follows the local authorities long term map that caters for mixed age planning and a continuous revisiting of domains throughout the school year.

 Individual mathematical concepts are taught in an extended series of lessons that aim to deepen and embed children’s understanding through a range of representations and routines.
 Lessons over-time follow a structure of fluency, problem solving and reasoning.
 Children are taught to articulate their mathematical reasoning using appropriate vocabulary.